Euro hits 4-month high vs dollar on stimulus, recovery hopes

 Gross domestic product rose by 1.8% in May after falling by a record 20.8% in April, well below forecasts in a Reuters poll.

-The Canadian dollar bounced back from a two-week low, changing hands at C$1.3600 per U.S. dollar CAD=D4, despite the prospect of travel restrictions between Canada and the United States being extended.
+The Canadian dollar bounced back from a two-week low, changing hands at C$1.3604 per U.S. dollar CAD=D4, despite the prospect of travel restrictions between Canada and the United States being extended.

 The Canadian central bank is expected to leave rates on hold at a policy announcement on Wednesday, with investors likely to focus on the bank's outlook for the economy and potential guidance on its bond-buying program.